Dehydrated vegetable flakes are a great way to sneak some extra health into your diet.

 1 package biscuit dough, prepared as directed on package (or mashed potatoes)

 - Preheat oven to 400 degrees.

-- In a 2- to 3-quart casserole dish combine chicken, vegetables, water and gravy mix.
-Slightly flatten biscuits and lay on mixture in casserole dish.
+- In a 2- to 3-quart casserole dish combine chicken, vegetables, water, and gravy mix.
+Slightly flatten biscuits and lay on the mixture in a casserole dish.